Theatre (THEA)

 THEA 359 Professional Stage Management credit: 2 Hours.

 In depth review of principles, techniques and practices related to professional stage management.
 Each semester will explore a different aspect of stage management and live performance through a series of readings, activities and class discussions.
-May be repeated once per semester for all BFA Stage Management students.
+May be repeated to a maximum of 12 hours in separate semesters.
 Prerequisite: BFA Stage Management Majors Only.

 THEA 360 History of Theatre I credit: 4 Hours.